Happy Pride Month! Let’s Talk Treating & Examining Males

 Beyond palpating, we can also provide education and teach how to tuck safely.

 Here is a wonderful resource that I stumbled upon from the Gender Clinic of the Doernbecher Children’s Hospital in Portland Oregon which discusses safe tucking and provides some local as well as online resources.

-The Prostate, Its Really Important
+VI.
+The Prostate, It's Really Important

 Back to anatomy 101.

 "The prostate’s most important function is the production of a fluid that, together with sperm cells from the testicles and fluids from other glands, makes up semen.